Repair, 2024, watercolor, pen, paper collage, 7 x 18 inches

 I identify as an artist, craftswoman, and activist for democracy in equal parts.
 Working with tactile processes in a range of mediums including drawing, paper collage, wood sculpture, and embroidery, my studio output extends out of folk-art and craft traditions while also being connected to minimalism, geometric abstraction, Op art, social practice, feminist and political art.
-Alongside the spare use of text, the visual language of my work is rooted in a lexicon of shared American quilt patterns and symbols that represent social justice, motifs from nature, queer culture, and the greater universe that is our home.
-(To read more about my practice, link HERE).
+Alongside the spare use of text, the visual language of my work is rooted in a lexicon of shared American quilt patterns latent with symbolic meaning, alluding to social justice, the natural world, queer culture, and the greater universe that is our home.
+(To read more link HERE).

-In tandem with my studio work, in recent years I’ve generated several projects to bolster civic engagement in the United States, Under the umbrella, Art for Democracy, the project began with a widespread anti-hate campaign that launched in the Bay Area in 2017 that dovetailed into a national public art initiative to boost voter participation through a series of public posters, billboards, free downloadable files, and images shared on social media that circulated across the country ahead of the elections in 2018, 2020, 2022 and 2024.
-Posters from these efforts have been collected by the Oakland Museum of California, the San Francisco Museum of Modern Art and the History Collection at the San Francisco Public Library.
+In tandem with my studio practice, in recent years I’ve generated several projects to bolster civic engagement in the United States.
+Art for Democracy began in 2017 with an anti-hate campaign for the City of Berkeley and dovetailed into a national public art initiative to boost voter engagement across the country, currently carried out as a collaboration with visual artist and graphic designer, Hope Meng.
+Together we produce a series of public messages every election cycle in the form of physical posters, billboards, free downloadable files, and images that are widely shared on social media that encourage people to vote for meaningful reasons, rather than a single party or candidate.
+To date, hundreds of thousands of posters have been distributed for free in over 100 cities and posters from our archives have been collected by the Oakland Museum of California, the San Francisco Museum of Modern Art and the History Collection at the San Francisco Public Library.
+The project will adapt and continue for the long haul.

 WorkinginStudio.jpg